-There are many opportunity to negotiate a new compensation structure.
-This happens every time you change companies, but also when you change roles within your company or decide to ask for a promotion or a raise.
+There are many opportunities to negotiate a new salary structure.
+You get a chance to do this every time you change companies, and also when you change roles within your company or decide to ask for a promotion or ask for a raise at work.

 I’ll make it easy… In almost all cases, base salary trumps other types of compensation in terms of long term importance and value.
 If in doubt, always negotiate for an increase in base salary above all else.

 Having a higher base salary will also improve your bonus in most companies.
 This doesn’t work in reverse: negotiating for a better bonus structure will do absolutely nothing for your base salary.

 This is just a small factor.
 The reasons coming up are even more important when it comes to deciding between a higher base salary vs. bonus, so keep reading…

 Job titles vary from company to company.
 So do bonuses.
 Some companies have stock options but no cash bonus.
 Sometimes it’s the opposite.
 Sometimes it’s a combination and both are lower, but together it’s fair.

 Because of all this variation, hiring managers and recruiters often use base salary to determine your level when comparing you to peers within your industry.

 Every month as a recruiter, I see at least one job candidate miss out on an interview because they were deemed too junior for a position due to their current base salary.
 It’s a shame, and not fair, but it happens.